hazelcast/hazelcast-cpp-client/README.md

 You can add event listeners to a Hazelcast C++ client.
 You can configure the following listeners to listen to the events on the client side:

 * Membership Listener: Notifies when a member joins to/leaves the cluster, or when an attribute is changed in a member.
-* Lifecycle Listener: Notifies when the client is starting, started, shutting down and shutdown.
+* Lifecycle Listener: Notifies when the client is starting, started, shutting down and stop.

 #### 7.5.1.1.
 Listening for Member Events